 There are so many ways you can use chili oil!
 You really can add it to anything by adding some chili oil on to a plate and dip things in it when consuming.
 However, here are some other recommendations:

-• Noodles – including both noodle soups and dry noodles (stir fry or boiled) – this is probably when I use it the most.
-(Think beef noodle soup or fried rice noodles!)
+- Noodles - Drizzle into noodle soups or toss with dry noodles for instant flavor (Think beef noodle soup or fried rice noodles!)

-• Dipping sauce – The second most I use chili oil is dipping sauce – what I mean by this is for dumpling, wontons, or hot pot!
+- Dipping sauce - The second most I use chili oil is dipping sauce!
+I love adding it to my dumpling, wontons, or hot pot dipping sauce!

 In a large bowl, mix together Sichuan peppercorn, Sichuan chili flakes, and salt together.